Monday, March 28, 2022

-Needed Changes in the 12th Amendment of the U.S. Constitution-Part Seven By Harsha Sankar
+Needed Changes in the 12th Amendment of the U.S. Constitution-Part Six By Harsha Sankar

-Needed Changes in the 12th Amendment of the U.S. Constitution-Part Six
+Needed Changes in the 12th Amendment of the U.S. Constitution-Part Five By Harsha Sankar

 Needed Changes in the 12th Amendment of the U.S. Constitution-Part Three